The Graded Classification Conjecture holds for graphs with disjoint cycles: 2-S-NE graphs

 \subsection{Canonical quotients}

-Next we turn to the quotient $E/H.$ We introduce some terminology needed for the $m>0$ case.
+Next we turn to the quotient $E/H$ of a 2-S-NE graph $E=E_{\direct}$ with one terminal cluster.
+We introduce some terminology needed in the $m>0$ case.
 We say that $E$ is a {\em single exit-emitter} graph if only one vertex of $c$ emits exits.
 If $m=0,$ this trivially holds.